 In a systematic review and meta-analysis, Patel et al. (2017) examined the literature regarding management of CRS patient's refractory to appropriate medical therapy (AMT).
 Adult patients with CRS who received AMT and then underwent either medical or surgical therapy in moderate to high level prospective studies were included.
-Six observational or before/after studies were included in the systematic review with 5 included in the meta-analysis.
+Six observational or before/after studies were included in the systematic review with five included in the meta-analysis.
 On meta-analysis, for patients with CRS refractory to AMT, ESS significantly improves objective endoscopic scoring outcomes vs continued medical therapy alone.
-In patients with refractory CRS who had significant reductions in baseline quality of life (QOL), ESS results in significant improvements.
-Continued medical therapy appears to maintain outcomes in patients with less severe baseline QOL.
+In patients with refractory CRS who had significant reductions in baseline QOL, ESS resulted in significant improvements.
+Continued medical therapy appeared to maintain outcomes in patients with less severe baseline QOL.
 Unpooled analysis demonstrated improvement in health utility and olfaction following ESS compared to continued medical therapy alone, in medically refractory CRS.